 Here is the 9 point SEO audit checklist:

 A title tag tells your visitors as well as the search engines what the page is all about.
 You must have a unique title for every page or blog post.
 If your document appears in a search results page, the contents of the title tag will usually appear in the first line of the results.
 Your page title needs to be contextual and you should always avoid choosing a title that has no relation to the content on the page.

 2. Is your description meta tag optimized?

 A well-written meta description should inform both search engines and users with a summary of what your page is about.
-A better worded meta description always help generate more clicks from your Google rankings.
-A it goes for title tags, meta tags also need to be unique and relevant to your page’s content.
+A better-worded meta description always helps generate more clicks from your Google rankings.
+It goes for title tags, meta tags also need to be unique and relevant to your page’s content.

 3. How good is your URL structure?

-Simple to understand URLs convey content information in a user friendly manner.
+Simple to understand URLs convey content information in a user-friendly manner.
 URLs are displayed in the search results by SEs.
 Descriptive categories and filenames for your products/ documents on your website help you keep your site better organized.
-It also leads to a better crawling of your products/ documents by search engines.
+It also leads to better crawling of your products/ documents by search engines.
 Try and use relevant & contextual words (keywords) in your URLs.

 4. Is your site structure & navigation friendly?

 Your website should be easy to navigate and user friendly.
 It helps people to find relevant information easily.
 Always plan out your navigation starting from your homepage.
 Ensure more convenience for users by using ‘breadcrumbs’.
 Ensure you have a separate page for the product/ service you want to rank for.